This life-changing chicken crust pizza is made with ground chicken, parmesan, and spices.

 - Instead of mozzarella, you can use shredded provolone.

-- Topping options include sauteed mushrooms, thinly sliced bell peppers, green olives, sauteed onions, and (if you like heat) thinly sliced jalapenos.
-You can also top the pizza, after it's ready, with chopped fresh basil.
+- Topping options include sauteed mushrooms, thinly sliced bell peppers, green olives, sauteed onions or caramelized onions, and thinly sliced jalapenos.
+After it's ready, you can also top the pizza with chopped fresh basil.
+It's delicious!

-Because it's made with a chicken crust, this tasty pizza is a full meal.
-I actually often make it for just The Mister and myself and we split it.
-When I do that, there's absolutely no need for sides, and we're stuffed for hours.
+This tasty pizza is a complete meal because it's made with a chicken crust.
+I often make it for my husband and I, and we split it.
+There's no need for sides when I do that, and we're stuffed for hours.

 Chicken Crust Pizza

-- 1 lb ground chicken (use dark meat, not chicken breast)
+- 1 pound ground chicken (raw; use dark meat, not chicken breast)

-- ½ cup grated parmesan cheese (dry-grated, not shredded)
+- ½ cup parmesan cheese grated (not shredded)